 Option 1: You make one payment each semester, no later than two weeks before classes begin.
 While the amount you pay each

 Option 2: Your monthly payment options include a 9- and 10-month plan (July – April, due on the 1st or 15th).
 There is an enrollment fee each year (est. $90).
 No interest is charged.

 Option 3: Your parent uses a federal loan to cover your costs, with credit approval required.
 Applications are available in mid-June.

 Option 4: You may use a private loan, if you have a credit-worthy co-signor who is a U.S. citizen or permanent resident.

 Option 5: You customize a plan to fit your budget, by combining

-Here you will see what steps you will need to take once you decide to enroll at the College.
-Full details and links are found here.
+Here you will see what steps you may need to take once you decide to enroll at the College, including: